1887

 • May only be used once unless the prescriber specifies that it is repeatable

-• If repeatable, the number of repeat supplies that may be made must be specified (if the prescription is not repeatable, it is considered good practice for this to be stated).
+• If repeatable, the number of repeat supplies that may be made must be specified (if the prescription is not repeatable, it is considered good practice for it to state that).

-In addition to the general prescription requirements above, a written prescription for a Schedule 2 or 3 Controlled Drug (CD) should state an exact dose in words as well as in figures (e.g. not ‘as directed’), and it must include the RCVS number of the veterinary surgeon prescribing the drug.
+In addition to the general prescription requirements above, a written prescription for a Schedule 2 or 3 Controlled Drug (CD) should state an exact dose in words as well as in figures (e.g. not ‘as directed’).
 A written prescription for Schedule 2 or 3 CDs can only be dispensed once and only within 28 days.
 Single prescriptions with multiple dispenses (repeatable prescriptions) are not allowed for Schedule 2 and 3 CDs.
-It is good practice to mark the prescription 'no repeats'.
+Instalment prescriptions are acceptable under RCVS guidance and must state the amount to be dispensed and the interval between authorized dispenses; however, there is no strict legal mechanism for instalment prescriptions under the VMR and as such, not all dispensaries and pharmacies will accept them.
+It is good practice to mark the prescription ’no repeats’.

 For all prescriptions, any alterations invalidate the prescription – it must be rewritten.